berkeley-uavs/berkeley-cps-symbiotic-design/README.md

 > Now you can try running `make setup` again.

-> NOTE:
-> Problems installing dependencies
->
-> Look at the setup script located in `scripts/setup.sh` and launch the commands individually.
->
-> You can make a clean installation by first running `make uninstall` and then `make setup` again.

 > NOTE: Apple Silicon
 > Make sure that you are running a x86 terminal.